Newbury Ventures

 Venture Round in 2001

-MystiCom specializes in developing integrated circuit (IC) solutions tailored for the enterprise, data center, and storage markets.
-The company focuses on designing network ICs and provides a range of design services that include digital signal processing, analog and mixed-signal design, communications system design, and VLSI integration.
-MystiCom also offers PC network interface cards and LAN on motherboard solutions, alongside deploying gigabit Ethernet switch equipment.
-Founded in 1997 and headquartered in Netanya, Israel, MystiCom aims to enhance high-speed communication systems through its innovative technology offerings.
+Mysticom develops plug-and-play integrated circuits (ICs) solutions for the enterprise, data center, and storage market segments.
+The company focuses on designing network ICs.
+The company provides design services for digital signal processing, analog and mixed-signal design, communications system design, and VLSI integration.
+The company offers PC network interface cards and LAN on motherboard solutions.
+It also deploys gigabit Ethernet switch equipment.
+Mysticom was founded in 1997 and is based in Netanya, Israel.

 Okena